Juicing Oranges and Lemons – To peel or not to peel?

 How To Juice Oranges With Skin On

-It’s much the same as how you’d juice them without the skin on but let’s get stuck in and go through the steps of juicing your oranges with the skin on.
+It’s much the same as how you’d juice them without the skin on but let’s get stuck in and go through the steps of making orange juice with the skin on.

 Step 1.
 Wash Outside – Because you’re keeping the skin on you definitely need to wash the outside of your oranges.
 This is where any of the chemicals that got sprayed while they were growing would be so it’s good to wash it thoroughly to get rid of these.
 Or consider getting organic oranges if you can afford it.

 Step 2.
-Cut Into Quarters – You don’t want to put your orange in whole, even if the feeding chute is big enough it’s a recipe for jamming your juicer.
+Cut Into Quarters – Don’t juice a whole roange, even if the feeding chute is big enough it’s a recipe for jamming your juicer.
 You’ll have a much easier time cutting your oranges into quarters, or smaller if needs be, before you juice.
 That way they fit better and you’ll avoid blocking the whole thing up.

 Step 4.
 Drink and Enjoy – Now for the best part!
 You get to drink your OJ!
 Alternatively, you can store it in the fridge for 24 hours if you used a centrifugal juicer or 72 hours if you used a masticating juicer.
 So long as you have proper bottles to store in of course.